KDE/print-manager/README.md

 * Limited support for Windows printers using samba
 * Limited support for auto print queue identification for older connection schemes (LPD/SOCKET)

-While the legacy `kde-add-printer` app is available, the KCM is the primary means to add printers and printer groups and provides no direct access to the add-printer app.

 The KCM also depends on the following features that are present in the legacy `configure-printer` app:

 * Media settings (paper size, mode, type, quality, etc)